Capital punishment in Indonesia: Execution statistics

 Executions in Indonesia during and after Suharto era:

 Foreign nationals

-The people on death row include foreign nationals, all but one of whom were convicted of drug-related offences.
+The people on death row include foreign nationals, all but one of whom were convicted of drug-related offenses.
 These foreign inmates come from 18 different countries: Australia, Brazil, Mainland China, France, Ghana, India, Iran, Malawi, Malaysia, Netherlands, Nigeria, Pakistan, Philippines, Senegal, Sierra Leone, the United Kingdom, the United States, Vietnam and Zimbabwe.